rpgreview/papersandpaychecks/cow-orkers.md

 *Cow-Orkers in the Scary Devil Monastry* is the first supplement for *Papers & Paychecks*, there are new character classes, new equipment, new NPCs, new settings (fantasy, noir), and new scenarios, including "Keep Our Borderlands", "The Palace of the Electrum Princess", and "Camp 22".

+“I have to say, this game has some solid mechanics for a game based on a joke”.
+- Dan Davenport